carpentries-incubator/reproducible-ml-workflows/episodes/pixi-deployment.md

 ### Automation with GitHub Actions workflows

-In the personal GitHub repository that we've been working in create a GitHub Actions workflow directory
+In the personal GitHub repository that we've been working in, create a GitHub Actions workflow directory from the top level of the repository

 ```bash
 mkdir -p .github/workflows